sushilkantaria/Hotel-Website/README.md

 # Hotel Booking Website Frontend

-### A sleek, responsive, and user-friendly hotel booking interface built with React
+### A modern, responsive hotel booking frontend built with React.js.
+This project offers a clean and interactive user experience for browsing hotel rooms, viewing details, and simulating the booking process.
+Designed for both mobile and desktop, the UI uses reusable components and React Router for smooth navigation.

 ---